 - Organized by eight key Engineering Societies to tackle both mitigation and adaptation

-- Reflects everything from in-the-field engineering experience to state-of-the-art research
+- Reflected everything from in-the-field engineering experience to state-of-the-art research

 - Designed to meet the needs of engineers and corporate decision makers

-- Integrates interdisciplinary approaches to capture all essential perspectives
+- Integrated interdisciplinary approaches to capture all essential perspectives

-- Builds upon multi-disciplined experience and global lessons learned
+- Built upon multi-disciplined experience and global lessons learned

 Key features of CMTC:

-- Brings together experts from a multitude of disciplines in carbon management technologies,
+- Brought together experts from a multitude of disciplines in carbon management technologies,

 - Participation by elected officers and executive directors of engineering societies,